-Use fresh solvent to clean the bores and all O-ring surfaces of the motor housing (16).
-Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal, and repair or replace as required.
+Use fresh solvent to clean all O-ring surfaces of the motor housing (14), completely removing any old gasket and cement material.
+Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal.
+Repair or replace as require.